Excavation Essentials: Choosing a Type of Excavation for Your Project

 When complete, a station box is then sealed and backfilled, allowing for the excavated soil to be reused on the project.

-While cut-and-cover may be useful for large-scale excavations, when the use case is much smaller, say the uncovering of a utility line for maintenance and replacement, advanced methods such as vacuum excavation may be more useful.
+While cut-and-cover may be useful for large-scale excavations, when the use case is much smaller, say the uncovering of a utility line for maintenance and replacement, advanced methods such as safe excavation may be more useful.

 In the case of vacuum excavation, a high-powered water hose is used to loosen soil and particulates, creating a slurry.
 This is then vacuumed up, enabling construction specialists to get a firm understanding of underlying soil conditions without removing large chunks of earth.